jj101k/crypt_cbc_jd/README.md

 # JdCrypt::CBC

-**Important note** You should probably use the OpenSSL module instead
+**Important note** You should probably use the OpenSSL module instead.
+It will be significantly faster and more reliable

 This provides CBC block-cipher-to-stream-cipher capability.
 If you're using a block cipher like AES or Blowfish, you'll want